xinxinw1/text-edit/README.md

 It is recommended that you set a password.

-If you forgot the password, delete `admin-pass`
+If you forget the password, delete `admin-pass`

 All documents are stored under `docs/`.
 Names (but not contents) are base64-encoded.